-Carlo Giacosa & daughter Marie Grazia (2nd & 3rd generation)
+Carlo Giacosa & daughter Maria Grazia (2nd & 3rd generation)

 Would Barbaresco have survived if it wasn’t for the Giacosa’s? … Well, possibly.
 But it sure needs to pay respect to Donato Giacosa.
 He’s one of three magician vine grafters who ensured phylloxera didn’t abolish grape growing in their hometown of Barbaresco.
 During these trying times of the 1950s Donato & friends took the lead on swapping all the native rootstocks with American ones to side step the devastation.
 A widely understood concept, but it’s a meticulous craft that needs expertise to execute.
 Especially if you’re betting the entire region’s future on it.
 They rose to the occasion and with extreme diligence, they got the job done, became hometown hero’s, then got back to their day jobs…making amazing Barbaresco!
 A small piece of regional history that shouldn’t be forgotten.